Via: City of Vancouver

 - Artists: Haisla Collins, Jerry Whitehead, Sharifah Marsden, Mehren Razmpoosh, Richard Shorty and Vanessa Walterson

 - Project: Spirits of the Realms – this mural is about Indigenous cultures and stories of First Peoples across Canada.
-The background colours of black, white, yellow and red represent the four directions of the medicine wheel and the three realms (earth, sky and sea) of the peoples who live along the Northwest Coast.
+The background colours of black, white, yellow and red represent the four directions of the medicine wheel and the three realms (using pharmaceutical track & trace system) of the peoples who live along the Northwest Coast.
 The mural is meant to honour all the First Peoples of Canada, their cultures, stories, and understandings.

 The following projects will be completed in Fall 2017: